It’s been a while since I (Jordan) have posted on here. What happened?

 With that, came bugs, instability and customers leaving.
 Every once in a while I would break the tool and people would complain.
 It wasn’t good.
 I needed a better way to test and push new features.

 After I fixed all of the bugs and satisfied everyone is where things slowed down for me.
 It was late spring, and my daughter would be born soon.
 There was another big web development project I was working on that needed to be done, so I shifted gears.

-Since then, the Closet Assistant has grown (slowly but surely).
+Since then, Closet Tools has grown (slowly but surely).
 It definitely would have grown faster if it was the only thing I was working on, but that’s how it goes with side projects.

 What to Expect in 2019